EXCLUSIVE: ‘Strange World’ Stars Dennis Quaid & Jaboukie Young-White Talk Visiting Strange Places - NewsBreak

 Cassius Life spoke exclusively with Dennis Quaid (Searcher Clade) and Jaboukie Young-White (Ethan Clade) about the strangest places they have ever been in their lives.

 Quaid told us about visiting Svalbard , a Norwegian archipelago in the Arctic Ocean.“Svalbard.
 It’s the northernmost airport in the world.
 It’s 400 miles from the North Pole,” Quaid begins.
 “That was strange.
 It was spring, and every day, there was 20 more minutes of daylight.
 Really, really odd.
-3000 people and 10,000 polar bears.”“An army of polar bears,” he continued. “ Yeah, it was.
-It was pretty incredible.
-Yeah, it really was.”
+3000 people and 10,000 polar bears.”

 My strangest adventures are ahead of me.
 I still have a lot of places to go.”
 Share